kitpao/my_enumerable_methods/README.md

 Click on the console and type ruby `my_methods.rb` and hit enter

 You will get the result at the end of the console

+## Test

+For the test, click on the image at the top or in the following [link](https://gitpod.io/github.com/kitpao/my_enumerable_methods),

+* Click on the console and type `gem install rspec` then press enter to begin the instalation process
+* Once the process is done, type `rspec` and press enter to see the 67 test for this game
+* You can see the test files by clicking on the left panel spec/my_methods_spec.rb

 ## Roadmap